cvasquez-github/arduino-mega-epaper/README.md

-# Arduio MEGA 2560 and WaveShare 7.5" e-Paper Display
+# Arduino MEGA 2560 and WaveShare 7.5" e-Paper Display
 Connecting and driving a WaveShare 7.5" e-Paper Display using an Arduino MEGA 2560.

 Sample code from WaveShare GitHub: